Edith Stein: Early life

 Edith Stein was born in Breslau (now Wrocław, Poland), Lower Silesia, into an observant Jewish family.
-She was the youngest of 11 children and was born on Yom Kippur, the holiest day of the Hebrew calendar; these facts combined to make her a favorite of her mother.
-She was a very gifted child who enjoyed learning, in a home where her mother encouraged critical thinking, and she greatly admired her mother's strong religious faith.
+She was the youngest of 11 children and was born on Yom Kippur, an important Jewish festival of the Hebrew calendar; these facts combined to make her a favorite of her mother.
+She was a very gifted child who enjoyed learning, in a home where her mother encouraged critical thinking, and she greatly admired her mother's unwavering religious faith.
 By her teenage years, however, Stein had become an agnostic.

 Though her father died while she was young, her widowed mother was determined to give her children a thorough education and consequently sent Edith to study at the Schlesische Friedrich-Wilhelms-Universität in Breslau.
 At age 19, Stein moved with her family to Breslau to a house bought by her mother, which she later described in her Autobiography.
 Today, Edith Stein House hosts a museum dedicated to the history of the Stein family.

 Academic career

 In April 1913, Stein arrived at the University of Göttingen in order to study for the summer semester with Edmund Husserl.
 By the end of the summer, she had decided to pursue her doctoral degree in philosophy under Husserl and chose empathy as her thesis topic.
-Her studies were interrupted in July 1914 because of the outbreak of World War I. She then served as a volunteer wartime Red Cross nurse in an infectious diseases hospital at Mährisch Weißkirchen in 1915.
+Her studies were interrupted in July 1914 because of the outbreak of World War I. She then served as a volunteer wartime Red Cross nurse in an uninfectious diseases hospital at Mährisch Weißkirchen from 7 April to 1 September 1915.
 In 1916, Stein moved to the University of Freiburg in order to complete her dissertation on Empathy.
 Shortly before receiving her degree from Freiburg she agreed to become Husserl's assistant there.
-In this role, she differed with Husserl on important issues and made independent contributions to phenomenology as a whole.
+In this role, she differed with Husserl on important issues and made unique contributions to phenomenology as a whole.
 Her dissertation entitled Das Einfühlungsproblem in seiner historischen Entwicklung und in phänomenologischer Betrachtung (The Empathy Problem as it Developed Historically and Considered Phenomenologically) was awarded a doctorate in philosophy with the summa cum laude honor.
 Stein then became a member of the faculty at Freiburg, where she worked until 1918 as a teaching assistant to Husserl, who had transferred to that institution.
 The University of Göttingen rejected her habilitation thesis in 1919.
 Although Stein passed her doctoral examination with distinction, her attempts to habilitate failed due to the fact that Stein was a woman.

 Her rejected habilitation thesis, Beiträge zur philosophischen Begründung der Psychologie und der Geisteswissenschaften (Contributions to the Philosophical Foundations of Psychology and the Human Sciences), was published in the Jahrbuch für Philosophie und phänomenologische Forschung in 1922.
 She is categorized as a realistic phenomenologist.